DualFormer: Local-Global Stratified Transformer for Efficient Video Recognition: Methodology

 \subsection{DualFormer Block}

-Given an input feature map of $T^\prime \times H^\prime \times W^\prime$ resolution with $D$ dimensions, the complexity of full space-time attention is $\mathcal{O}((T^\prime H^\prime W^\prime)^2 D)$, making it impractical to accommodate high-resolution videos.
-In a DualFormer block, we stratify the full space-time attention into dual cascaded levels (LW-MSA and GP-MSA) to alleviate this issue.
+As all blocks share the same architecture, we introduce each block by taking a block at the $s$-th stage as an example.
+Assume that the input feature map at the $s$-th stage is of resolution $T_s \times H_s \times W_s$ with channel dimension $C_s$, the complexity of the full space-time attention is $\mathcal{O}(T_s^2 H_s^2 W_s^2 C_s)$ which is too high to handle high-resolution videos in practice.
+To alleviate this efficiency issue, in each DualFormer block, we stratify the full space-time attention into dual cascaded levels, i.e., to first learn fine-grained local space-time interactions among nearby 3D tokens by our LW-MSA, and then to capture coarse-grained global dependencies between the query token and the coarse-grained global pyramid contexts via our GP-MSA.
+Next, we will delineate LW-MSA and GP-MSA.